National Portrait Gallery

 The museum has the only complete collection of presidential portraits outside the White House, starting with Gilbert Stuart's iconic "Lansdowne" portrait of George Washington.
-Interesting perspectives include the plaster cast of Abraham Lincoln's head and hands; political cartoonist Pat Oliphant's sculpture of George H. W. Bush bowling; and Shepard Fairey's red, white, and blue Obama Hope portrait of President Barack Obama.
+Interesting perspectives include the plaster cast of Abraham Lincoln's head and hands; political cartoonist Pat Oliphant's sculpture of George H. W. Bush bowling; and audio-visual selections with bring an additional dimension to presidents from FDR through George W. Bush.

-From a sculpture of 20th-century icon Gertrude Stein to Andy Warhol's Marilyn Monroe prints, to Madonna's 1985 Time magazine cover, the third-floor gallery of Twentieth-Century Americans offers a vibrant tour of the people who shaped the country and culture of today.
+From a sculpture of 20th-century icon Gertrude Stein and portraits of World War II generals Eisenhower and Patton to Andy Warhol's Time Magazine cover of Michael Jackson and the commissioned painting of Bill and Melinda Gates by Jon Friedman, the third-floor gallery, Twentieth-Century Americans, offers a vibrant tour of the people who shaped the country and culture of today.

 The Portrait Gallery and American Art Museum are two different museums within the same building—the art complements the portraits, setting up a rich dialogue between the two.

 The elegant covered courtyard has a café and is frequently the site of performances and special events.
 At the "Portrait Connection" computer kiosks, you can search a database of the gallery's collections.
 Look up the portrait's subject, and the database can tell you where in the gallery it is and show you an image, even if it's not currently on exhibit.

 There are free docent-led tours most weekdays at 11:45, 1, and 2:15, and most weekends at 11:45, 1:30, and 3:15.
 Check the website to confirm times.
 At the Lunder Conservation Center on the third and fourth floors, you can watch conservators preserving and restoring works.